Crime in Finland: Financial crime

+Fraud and embezzlement also occur.
+For example, in 2021 there was a scandal in Turku involving an organized organization known as ' 47 '.The FIN-FSA had a hard time determining them but no identification was used and found other than a finger print on the tellers desk in Suomen Pankki.

 Corruption

 Political corruption levels are extremely low and previously Finland was annually named the least corrupted country for years.
 The number of notices of corruption related crimes were lower than the murder rate in 2007—there were about 15 reports of bribery or attempted bribery annually.
 In 2006, there were 115 reports of corruption.
 One-fourth of these involved seeking private gain.
 One-third of the cases were attempts to harm someone rather than seek gain.
 Between 2002 and 2007, no corporations were fined and no business prohibitions were imposed for committing bribery.

-A campaign funding controversy that began in 2008 has eroded the confidence in the transparency of Finnish politics.
-Finland's Transparency International's Corruption Perceptions Index ranking has dropped to 5th place.
-The continuing controversy began with a remark by a Centre Party MP that he had not disclosed his funding sources because, despite the obligation, there was no punishment for avoiding it coded in the law.
+A campaign funding controversy that began in 2008 eroded the confidence in the transparency of Finnish politics.
+Finland's Transparency International's Corruption Perceptions Index ranking dropped to the fifth place, but was back up to second in the world in 2023, just after Denmark.
+The controversy began with a remark by a Centre Party MP that he had not disclosed his funding sources because, despite the obligation, there was no punishment for avoiding it coded in the law.
 Later it was found a group of property developers had supported certain MPs of the three major parties (Centre Party, National Coalition and Social Democratic Party) allegedly to produce favorable zoning decisions.

 Furthermore, MPs of the government-leading Centre Party had funneled public funds to party-associated foundations that had subsequently funded the personal campaigns of Centre Party politicians, including Prime Minister Matti Vanhanen.
 There are criminal investigations ongoing by the National Bureau of Investigation.
 Incomplete disclosure of funding sources was the problem of the two other major parties.